ebubenwasike/silver-care-initiative/README.md

 # SilverCare Initiative

-SilverCare Initiative is a web application designed to make healthcare more accessible for older adults.
-Through this platform, elders can easily sign in, book appointments with nurses, and securely access their health information.
+SilverCare Portal is a web-based healthcare management system designed for senior homes.
+It provides staff and seniors with an easy, secure way to manage daily care activities such as appointments, vital signs, and personal information and prioritizes accesibility for elderly, non-tech-savvy people.

+This project was built using Python (Flask) and MySQL, with a focus on clean UI, security, and real-world healthcare workflow features.

 ## Features

-- **User Accounts** – Simple and secure sign-in system for elders.
+- **User Accounts** – Simple and secure sign-in system.
 - **Appointment Booking** – Schedule and manage visits with healthcare providers.
 - **Health Records Access** – View and track personal health information online.
-- **Accessibility First** – Designed with ease-of-use in mind for seniors.
+- **Accessibility First** – Designed with ease-of-use in mind, specifically for seniors.

+## Security
+Hashed passwords
+Per-user TOTP secret for 2FA (staff only)
+Security questions stored & encrypted
+Session based login control
+CSRF-safe fetch APIs
+No access to pages without authentication

+## How to Run Locally
+1. Clone the repository: git clone https://github.com/ebubenwasike/silver-care-initiative.git
+2. Navigate into the project: cd silver-care-initiative
+3. Create a virtual environment: python3 -m venv venv
+4. Activate it (Mac/Linux): source venv/bin/activate   (Windows: venv\Scripts\activate)
+5. Install all dependencies: pip install -r requirements.txt
+6. Start MySQL and create the database using the provided SQL script in /database (this sets up all tables and inserts the existing staff login).
+7. Confirm the database silver_care_db exists and matches the configuration in app.py.
+8. Run the Flask application: python3 app.py
+9. Open the project in your browser at: http://127.0.0.1:5000
+10. Log in using the pre-configured staff account included in the database script.
+11. If any module errors appear, install missing packages using pip inside the virtual environment.
+12. When finished, deactivate the environment using: deactivate

 ## Tech Stack

-- **Frontend:** HTML, CSS, JavaScript (so far)
+- **Frontend:** HTML, CSS, JS, Bootstrap 5
-- **Backend:** Python Flask / Node.js (so far)
+- **Backend:** Python Flask, MySQL Connector, pyotp (2FA), qrcode (QR generation)
-- **Database:** SQL
+- **Database:** MySQL
 - **Hosting:** likely AWS

-Members of this project:
+# Members of this project:
-Ebube Nwasike
+Ebube Nwasike,
-Mona Bakhshoodeh
+Mona Bakhshoodeh,
-Su May Myo Paing
+Su May Myo Paing,
-Shubnoor Singh
+Shubnoor Singh,
-Priya
+Priya.

+Open-source — Free to modify and expand! <3